Learning One Representation to Optimize All Rewards: Extended Results: Approximate Solutions and General Goals

 For this, we extend successor state measures to values in goal spaces, representing the discounted time spent at each goal by the policy.
 Namely, given a policy $\pi$, let $M^\pi$ be the the successor state measure of $\pi$ over goals $g$:

 for each state-action $(s,a)$ and each measurable set $\d g\subset G$.
 This will be the object approximated by $\transp{F(s,a,z)}B(g)$.

-Second, we use a more general model of successor states, $m\approx \transp{F}B+\bar m$ where $\bar m$ does not depend on the action, so that the $\transp{F}B$ part is enough to compute advantages; this lifts the constraint that the model of $m$ has rank at most $d$, because there is no restriction on the rank on $\bar m$.
+Second, we use a more general model of successor states: instead of $m\approx \transp{F}B$ we use $m\approx \transp{F}B+\bar m$ where $\bar m$ does not depend on the action, so that the $\transp{F}B$ part only computes advantages.
+This lifts the constraint that the model of $m$ has rank at most $d$, because there is no restriction on the rank on $\bar m$: the rank restriction only applies to the advantage function.

+Third, we state a form of policy improvement for the FB representation.
+Namely, the $Q$-function $\transp{F(s,a,z_R)}z_R$ for a given reward can be computed as a supremum over all values of $z$.

 For simplicity we state the result with deterministic rewards, but this extends to stochastic rewards, because the expectation $z_R$ will be the same.